skypilot-org/skypilot/docs/source/examples/auto-failover.rst

           region: eastus
           accelerator: A100

-This will be useful when only a set of regions/clouds are desired for launching the resources:
+The following is an example for only allowing a set of regions/clouds for launching the required resource:

 .. code-block:: yaml